 Data interpolation

-High-level interpolation of gridded data using B-splines.
+High-level interpolation and fitting of gridded data using B-splines.

 Functions